h0r0m4n/h0r0m4n.github.com/work/2020/siae-plus.md

 {% stats "App Store" "4.7+" "Google Play" "4.5+" "" "" "" "" %}

-{% image "siae-plus-3" "jpg" "full" "" "Data visualization and manipulation by user" %}
+{% image "static/siae-plus-3.jpg" "full" "" "Data visualization and manipulation by user" %}

-{% image "siae-plus-4" "jpg" "full" "" "New deposit feature that guides the user using a wizard design pattern" %}
+{% image "static/siae-plus-4.jpg" "full" "" "New deposit feature that guides the user using a wizard design pattern" %}

 ## Software and tools